Meuly-Daimwood Family papers

 The Meuly-Daimwood Papers likewise contain over 2500 photographs and negatives, some of which date from early Texas photographers Louis de Planque and Fred W. Bartlett.

-The complete Meuly-Daimwood family papers comprise approximately twelve linear feet of documents and artifacts as well as nine oversized boxes of early newspapers.
+The complete Meuly-Daimwood family papers comprise approximately fourteen linear feet of documents and artifacts as well as nine oversized boxes of early newspapers.

 - Meuly family (Family)

 Materials are in English, German, and French and German.

 This material is made available for use in research, teaching, and private study, pursuant to U.S. Copyright law.
 The user assumes full responsibility for any use of the materials, including but not limited to taking precautions against infringement of copyright and respecting the publication rights of reproduced materials.
 All rights are reserved and retained regardless of current or future development or laws that may apply to fair use standards.
 Any materials used should be fully credited with their source according to the example given in the Preferred Citation note.
 Requests for assistance with citations and images of publication quality should be directed to email@example.com